turris-cz/user-docs/docs/hw/omnia/omnia.md

 ## Turris Omnia NO Wi-Fi I

-A basic version of router without any WiFi card.
+A basic version of the router without any WiFi card.
 Suitable to be put into a rack or as a main connectivity gateway in a larger building.

 ![Turris Omnia NO Wi-Fi](omnia-No-WiFi.png)